i05nagai/memorandum/language/english_speaking.md

         * to move or go fast
         * he raced down the street
         * the summer seems to have raced by
+* hurry
+    * be in a hurry to do sth
+        * Why are you in such a hurry to leave?
+    * in a hurry
 * culture
     * way of life
         * he studies the culture of the Sioux Indians